Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Discussion

 Some solutions to unwanted behaviour like inappropriate hallucination invoke grounding as a potential solution, and propose that LLMs may need choice or agency to avoid such hallucination.\footnote{As aforementioned, hallucination of some kind is necessary.
-But the details of how it manifests determine whether it is desirable.} In our view, grounding strategies invoke another mode to enhance the salient meaning available to the model (beyond what it gets through the DH alone).
+But the details of how it manifests determine whether it is desirable.} In our view, grounding strategies invoke another mode to enhance the salient meaning available to the model, potentially by forcing more abstraction or compression to find a representation common across modes.
 Even a strategy like Chain-of-Thought or Tree-of-Thought prompting~\cite{yao2023tree}, which increases the resources devoted to each question through increasing the number of generated tokens, could be viewed as introspective grounding; Sapir-Whorfianly, forcing the LLM to speak more about a subject increases its understanding~\cite{sepsapirwhorf}.\footnote{Empathy could be viewed as grounding in someone else; language can be a stigmergic tool for self, at the individual or group level~\cite{levin2024stigmergy,welker2024selfviews}.}

 However, improving LLM conformity with human experience is only one possible direction.
 Human architecture guided and, to some degree, co-evolved with human language.
 LLMs, with their significantly different architecture, bring up opportunities to re-examine how language can be shaped; for example, LLMs never have to worry about making out specific speech amongst background noise in a crowded room, so they don't require the level of redundancy built into human language~\cite{xia2025tokenskipcontrollablechainofthoughtcompression}.
 For additional discussion on this topic, see \cite{zimmerman2025locality}.